Building and Styling UI Components Using Tailwind CSS

 Utility classes in Tailwind CSS are simple and specific CSS classes that provide specific styling properties.
 They're easy to use and can be combined to create different looks for your components.
 Each utility class focuses on a specific aspect of styling, such as colors, typography, spacing, or positioning.

 For example, let's say you want to change the color of a text element to red.
 In Tailwind CSS, you can apply the text-red-500 class to the element, where the text indicates the utility class for text styling, red specifies the color, and 500 represents the shade or intensity of the color.
-This makes it easy to quickly apply styles without the need to write custom CSS.
+This makes it easy to quickly apply styles without writing custom CSS.

 Applying Utility Classes to Style Components: